 There’s a lot of confusion in how the word “mastiff” is being used today.
 Just because a dog is called a mastiff doesn’t mean they’re related to another.
 And according to etymologists, the true meaning of the word is: a big dog mixed dog.

-Most Mastiff breeds are “broad-mouthed” dogs.
-In other words, they sport a similar facial and nasal structure as brachycephalic dogs: a short skull.
+Most mastiff breeds are “broad-mouthed” dogs.
+In other words, they sport a similar facial and/or nasal structure as brachycephalic dogs: a short skull.
 However, they tend to show a “reduced” form of this, not like the Pekingese, Pug or French Bulldog.

-Even so, not all breeds with the mastiff title will have this distinctive physical quality.
-Breeds like the Tibetan Mastiff do not have broad mouths, for example.
+Even so, not all breeds with the mastiff title will have this distinctive physical trait.
+For example, breeds like the Tibetan Mastiff do not have broad mouths.
 And although the true mastiffs were introduced later into their bloodlines, the skulls are still quite different.

 The two types of mastiffs obviously have physical differences, though most modern kennel clubs have classified them both under the “molosser” type today.
 So for simplicity, we will be covering both types of mastiffs (molossers) in our list.

-Tough that Mastiff dog breeds are on the outside, they are just as gentle within.
-Therefore, their nickname of being a “Gentle Giant” is well-earned.
+As tough as mastiff dogs are on the outside, they’re just as gentle within.
+Their nickname of a “gentle giant” is both well-earned and apt.
 Thanks to their massive size, they do need early socialization to get along with strangers and other animals.

-But most Mastiffs maintain a strong sense of loyalty towards owners and all family members.
-It’s primarily with smaller children that they need supervision, just in case they inadvertently cause injury to the little ones.
+But most mastiffs maintain a strong sense of loyalty towards owners and all family members.
+It’s mainly with smaller children that they need supervision.
+Because they’re so big, they may inadvertently cause injury to the little ones.

-While Mastiff pups are energetic, older members of this breed tend to become lethargic.
-That is why a daily dose of moderate exercise must featured in their routine.
+While mastiff pups are energetic, older members of this breed tend to become lethargic.
+This is why the mastiffs require a daily dose of moderate exercise in their routine.
 Mastiffs also chew, drool and snore, all of which need getting used to.

 They’re friendly with people, but they need a lot of socialization as tiny pups.
 Firm but gentle training, or you’re going to get dragged down the street, with your house wrecked.– Ian Loves Dogs (City Data)

 Let the Mastiff have “right of way” at your own risk.
 Intelligent and independent, they will quickly assume the alpha role if you provide them with the slightest leeway.
-For a bond to be mutually pleasant, you must imperatively establish yourself in charge.
+For a bond to be mutually pleasant, you will want to establish yourself in charge.